 Non-Pell eligible students may receive an annual tuition discount package of $3,084 or more per year (30 credits plus standard fees).

-The amount of gift aid used to determine the guarantee will include all Federal, State, and University Resources (Grants, Merit Awards, Tuition Waivers, etc.).
-In addition, outside assistance specifically identified to pay tuition and fees will be considered part of the guarantee.
+The amount of gift aid used to determine the guarantee will include all Federal, State and University Resources (Grants, Merit Awards, Tuition Waivers, etc).
+In addition, if a student receives outside assistance/scholarships in excess of $2,000 annually, a portion of the total amount of outside assistance may be considered part of the guarantee.